yupenghe/methylpy/README.md

 # Using methylpy for calling DMRs
 This function will take a list of compressed/uncompressed allc files (output files from methylpy pipeline) as input and look for DMRs.
 Help information of this function is available via running `methylpy DMRfind -h`.

+Below is the code of an example of calling DMRs for CG methylation between two samples, `AD_HT` and `AD_IT` on chromosome 1 through 5 using 8 processors.

 ```
 /gale/netapp/home/yupeng/methylpy_github/bin/methylpy \
 	DMRfind \
-	--allc-files allc/allc_AD_HT.tsv allc/allc_AD_IT.tsv \
+	--allc-files allc/allc_AD_HT.tsv.gz allc/allc_AD_IT.tsv.gz \
 	--samples AD_HT AD_IT \
 	--mc-type "CGN" \
 	--chroms 1 2 3 4 5 \